-VANCOUVER, British Columbia, April 09, 2019 (GLOBE NEWSWIRE) -- Coro Mining Corp. (“Coro” or the “Company”) (COP.TO) is pleased to announce an update for the Company’s Marimaca Project in the Antofagasta Region of Chile.
-A third batch of 17 RC holes for 3,650 metres has been completed at Atahualpa, bringing the total to 57 holes for 16,050 metres.
-The new drill results confirmed a further extension of copper oxide mineralization from the previously announced Atahualpa drill results, over 300 metres to the north, resulting so far in an approximate 600-metre extension of mineralisation from Marimaca 1-23.
-In addition, the results also confirmed massive parallel fracturing control mineralisation at Atahualpa with better grades and thicknesses than anticipated.
+VANCOUVER, British Columbia, March 05, 2019 (GLOBE NEWSWIRE) -- Coro Mining Corp. (“Coro” or the “Company”) (COP.TO) is pleased to announce an update for the Company’s Marimaca Project in the Antofagasta Region of Chile.
+A further batch of 19 RC holes for 5,650 metres has been completed at Atahualpa, bringing the total to 40 holes for 12,400 metres.
+The new drill results confirm the northward extension of copper oxide mineralization from that previously defined at Marimaca 1-23 and La Atómica, and importantly, indicating an above 1% CuT core zone located in the previously undrilled southern limit of Atahualpa extending partially to La Atómica and Marimaca 1-23.

 Sampling and Assay Protocol